WandyApi/WEB3API/backend/README.md

 7. **How to install backend on aws?**

 8. **Seeds Phrase**
-  The Seeds Phrase is to used to generate wallet address & and make transfers on the server-side.
+  The Seeds Phrase is to used to generate wallet address & make token and nft transfers on the server-side.
   We recommend using a Secret Manager to secure your Seeds Phrase or Private Key.
   -- Google Cloud Secret Manager
   -- AWS Secrets Manager